Ten years on, Hurricane Katrina's scars endure for black New Orleans

 The scale of the exodus reveals itself clearly in the Lower Ninth, one of the only communities that has fewer than half as many residents as it did a decade ago.
 Boarded-up windows, caved-in roofs and overgrown lots are common sights.

-Lower-income households in this neighbourhood and others were particularly disrupted by the loss of a relative or neighbour to provide transportation to see a doctor, or help babysit.
+Lower-income households in this neighborhood and others were particularly disrupted by the loss of a relative or neighbor to provide transportation to see a doctor, or help babysit.

 "That was a very unique piece of the fabric of New Orleans," said Erika McConduit-Diggs, president of the Urban League of Greater New Orleans, which advocates for African-Americans and other underserved groups.
 "What Katrina did was break down a lot of those social networks, and I think that has also had an impact on our recovery."